asand017/-sed-tutorial/README.md

 The "-n" turns off `sed`&#39;s printing unless requested with the "p" option, which duplicates the input.

-Say an employer wants to make sure "employee45@gmail.com" is included in a file called "workersemail" containing all the emails of their employees.
-Using `grep`, the employer could search for the email with,
+Say an secretary at Google wants to make sure they included "employee45@gmail.com" in a file called "elist" containing all the emails of the employees in the office.
+Using `grep`, the secretary could search for the email with,

 ```
-grep "employee45@gmail.com" workersemail
+grep "employee45@gmail.com" elist
 ```

 or using `sed`, he would search with,

 ```
-sed -n "/employee45@gmail.com/p" workersemail
+sed -n "/employee45@gmail.com/p" elist
 ```

 If nothing is returned, then the employer knows "employee45@gmail.com" has not yet been added to the email list.
 If the email is echoed back to the screen, then the email has already been included in